petehunt/commonjs-asset-spec/commonjs-asset-spec.md

 ## 2. Modular CSS

-CSS does not support any form of modularity, so we introduce a simple set of conventions for all CSS that a component may load onto the page.
+CSS does not support any form of modularity, so we introduce a simple set of conventions for all CSS that a package may load onto the page.

 - **Only class selectors may be used.** No tags, IDs or anything else.
 Tag selectors can easily conflict and IDs are not reusable.
 - **All class names must be prefixed by the package's unique name and a dash.** If you're using `package.json` this unique name will come from its `name` field.
-This is to ensure that class names used in one component won't leak into another one.
+This is to ensure that class names used in one package won't leak into another one.

 ## Future work

 This proposal focuses on being easy-to-use and open-ended.
 There are a few future areas of improvement:

 - **Private CSS classes.** The idea that some CSS classes may be overridden and others may not.
-- **Opinionated rules on CSS specificity.** This will encourage reliable rule overrides if the package load order changes.
+- **Opinionated rules on CSS specificity.** This will encourage reliable rule overrides if load order changes.
-- **CSS refcounting.** Components can enter and leave the DOM.
-When all components that reference a given CSS file leave the DOM, a CSS reaper should be able to prune unused CSS rules.
+- **CSS refcounting.** UI elements can enter and leave the DOM.
+When all DOM nodes that reference a given CSS file leave the DOM, a CSS reaper should be able to prune unused CSS rules.
 - **Rethink semantics based on file extension.** Are we sure that this doesn't make some use cases more difficult?